+61 2 9188 7896 (24/7) Contact Us

 An ether can page show a crypto transaction involving fake tether tokens

-Looking at the token itself we can see that it has been flagged as a fake token and has an Onchain Market Cap of $0.
-The name of the token is given as Tether, clearly, this token was created to impersonate USDT.
+Looking at the token itself, we can see that it has been flagged as a fake token and has an on-chain market Cap of $0.
+The name of the token is given as Tether.
+Clearly, this token was created to impersonate USDT.

 An ether can page showing info on a crypto token impersonating tether tokens.

 In this instance, it was very clear to see that this was not the real Tether as Etherscan has identified it as a fake token, but it’s not always so easy.
-New ERC20 tokens can be created by anyone so scammers can create new tokens faster than they can be identified, so we can’t expect every fake coin to be so clearly labelled.
-But token value and market cap are much harder to fake so these can be strong indicators that something is not right with a transaction.
+New ERC20 tokens can be created by anyone, so scammers can create new tokens faster than they can be identified, so we can’t expect every fake coin to be so clearly labelled.
+But token value and market cap are much harder to fake, so these can be strong indicators that something is not right with a transaction.

-The reason that the Atomic Wallet is key to this deception is that an exchange account like Binance would quickly identify these as fake tokens revealing the nature of this scam.
+The reason that the Atomic Wallet is key to this deception is that an exchange account like Binance would quickly identify these as fake tokens, revealing the nature of this scam.
 That is why the fraudsters direct their victims to Atomic Wallet or another non-custodial decentralised wallet.

 Any platform or user that sends fake tokens is trying to deceive you and should likely not be trusted with your money.
-We have talked about these kinds of fake tokens before so if you would like to learn more about them and scams that make use of these tokens, you can read our article on impersonation tokens.
-Atomic Wallet is aware of the scam and in response has published information warning about the scams and advising how to identify this kind of scam, check out the Atomic Wallet support page for more information.
+We have talked about these kinds of fake tokens before, so if you would like to learn more about them and scams that make use of these tokens, you can read our article on impersonation tokens.
+Atomic Wallet is aware of the scam and, in response, has published information warning about the scams and advising how to identify this kind of scam.
+Check out the Atomic Wallet support page for more information.

 How Can I Protect Myself?

-It’s important to always be careful especially when cryptocurrencies are involved, if someone is asking you to set up a private wallet to receive funds there should be a good reason for doing so.
+It’s important to always be careful, especially when cryptocurrencies are involved.
+If someone is asking you to set up a private wallet to receive funds, there should be a good reason for doing so.
 Genuine crypto is generally supported by all major exchanges.

 Checking your transactions and the tokens that have been sent to you can be a simple way to check that you have received the tokens you think you have.